What is type 1 diabetes?

 At Children's Colorado, your child has access to the experts they need, all in one place.

-Children and teens with type 1 diabetes receive care at the Barbara Davis Center for Childhood Diabetes located on the Anschutz Medical Campus.
-There, pediatric diabetes experts provide holistic, family-centered care for children with diabetes.
+Children and teens with type 1 diabetes receive care by a dedicated diabetes team.
+Pediatric diabetes experts provide holistic, family-centered care for children with diabetes.

-The care team at the Center includes board-certified pediatric endocrinologists, physician assistants, nurse practitioners and certified diabetes educators in nutrition, nursing and family counseling.
+The care teams at the diabetes centers include board-certified pediatric endocrinologists, physician assistants, nurse practitioners and certified diabetes educators in nutrition, nursing and family counseling.
 This multidisciplinary team can devise plans to manage your child's diabetes, which may include dietary changes, exercise and medicine.

 The following resources are available to help parents learn more about their child's diabetes diagnosis: